ccoutant/dwarf-stage/md/languages.md

 |`DW_LANG_Ada2012`               |0x002f|0                  |
 |`DW_LANG_HIP`                   |0x0030|0                  |

-† -- Names marked with † and their associated values are reserved, but the languages they represent are not well supported.
+† These names and their associated values are reserved, but the languages they represent are not well supported.